I had a task to do, but what was it? If only I could remember.

 To get the most health benefits from eating Lion’s mane, you may want to consider supplementing them unless you have a steady supply in your diet or you are growing your own Lion’s mane mushrooms.

-Lion’s mane powder or capsules are preferred over the mushroom extract forms, but some people’s digestive tract may initially do better with the extract if the don’t tolerate some kinds of fibers.
+Lion’s mane powder or capsules are preferred over the mushroom extract forms, but some people’s digestive tract may initially do better with the extract if they don’t tolerate some kinds of fibers.

 It is best to get organic Lion’s mane to avoid added chemicals.
 Most supplements contain the fruiting bodies of the Lion’s mane, but some quality supplements also contain the Lion’s mane mycelium too.